VPN‘s were never intended for the average online user

 Netflix is available in over 190 countries worldwide, and each country has its version of Netflix, which you’ll get redirected to automatically based on your location.

 For instance, if you reside in the US and travel to France, suddenly some movies and TV shows are no longer available due to your new geographic location.
-Another situation that might occur is that not all seasons are available for a particular series in some countries.
+Another situation that might occur is that not all seasons are available for a particular series in other countries.

 The same is true the other way around.

 Here in France, I can watch Poldark and Outlander on the French version of Netflix.
 I love these two shows.
+I can also watch the Vikings on the French version of Netflix which is not available on the US version of Netflix.

 At the time of this writing, the US version of Netflix only contains three seasons of outlander while the French version has five seasons.
 The BBC show Poldark is available on Netflix France, but not on Netflix USA.

-Similarly, if you wanted to watch the French version of Netflix because you’re interested in original French TV shows and movies not available to you in your country, fire up your VPN, choose a server in France and then log in to Netflix.
-Make sure you use a separate incognito window before logging on to Netflix.
+Similarly, if you wanted to watch the French version of Netflix because you’re interested in original French TV shows and movies not available to you in your country, fire up your

 Most of us never wonder about Internet censorship because we’re not affected by it.
 We take for granted that the Internet allows us to keep up with world news, discuss or exchange ideas with others as well as express our true opinions.